"The HIRING Desk"

 Background

-In my PhD thesis titled “Critical Analysis of Skill Shortages & Its Effect on Financial Service Sector: A Comparative Study of Selected Commercial Banks & Insurance Companies in Aurangabad City”, I have proposed a digital solution to minimize the skill shortages and Skill Mismatch from the region.
+In my PhD thesis titled “Critical Analysis of Skill Shortages & Its Effect on the Financial Services Sector: A Comparative Study of Selected Commercial Banks & Insurance Companies in Aurangabad City,” I examined these skill shortages and mismatches in detail.
+The study highlighted the urgent need for a solution that could bridge the gap between the skills possessed by the workforce and the skills required by employers.

 Background

-In my PhD thesis titled “Critical Analysis of Skill Shortages & Its Effect on Financial Service Sector: A Comparative Study of Selected Commercial Banks & Insurance Companies in Aurangabad City”, I have proposed a digital solution to minimize the skill shortages and Skill Mismatch from the region.
+In my PhD thesis titled “Critical Analysis of Skill Shortages & Its Effect on the Financial Services Sector: A Comparative Study of Selected Commercial Banks & Insurance Companies in Aurangabad City,” I examined these skill shortages and mismatches in detail.
+The study highlighted the urgent need for a solution that could bridge the gap between the skills possessed by the workforce and the skills required by employers.

 Systems : A system is nothing but a group of elements or components that are interconnected and interdependent on one another and are functioning toward a common goal.
 According Donella H. Meadows [1] a system must necessarily contain three factors: “elements, interconnections, and a function or purpose”.